 Consider older properties which often sit on larger plots so you might be able to build next to an existing house or demolish an existing property and rebuild.
 Remember to check out the auctions and speak to residents in the area, word of mouth is always a help!

 Get your finances in order!

-Unlike the tv shows, self-builds don’t need to a money-pit as long as you are careful and realistic with your budgets from the outset.
-Purchasing the land is only one big expense, but depending on your own areas of expertise you will need professionals to help with the designing, building, legal requirements as well as employing the latest technology for your brand new abode.
+Unlike the tv shows, self-builds don’t need to a money-pit if you are careful and realistic with your budgets from the outset.
+Purchasing the land is only one big expense but depending on your own areas of expertise you will need professionals to help with the designing, building, legal requirements as well as employing the latest technology for your brand-new abode.